glotzerlab/software/doc/index.rst

     HOOMD-blue is running on the following GPU(s):
      [0]          Quadro GP100  56 SM_6.0 @ 1.44 GHz, 16278 MiB DRAM

-**glotzerlab-software** updates monthly with the latest versions of included software.
+**glotzerlab-software** :doc:`updates monthly <changes>` with the latest versions of included software.
 Delete your existing image and pull the latest image to update::

     ▶ rm software.simg